How ethical and sustainable is Butcher’s?

 In what areas do Butcher’s perform well?

 Butcher’s receives a high rating for its range of organic dog foods that have been certified by EU.
 The brand has no links to any human rights or environmental issues, therefore, the brand receives a high score for having no public record criticisms.
-Butcher’s have no animal welfare, nuclear power, political donations or armament issues.
+Butcher’s have no animal welfare, political donations or armament issues.

 How could Butcher’s rate higher on our Ethical Cat and Dog food Ratings Tables?

-Butcher’s is eligible for Ethical Accreditation from The Good Shopping Guide due to its high score.
 The Good Shopping Guide calculates a brand’s Ethical Rating based on three categories: the Environment, People, and Animals.
 To further improve its score, Butcher’s should consider improving its Environmental Report.
 It should particularly focus on including targets and more detail on how it is implementing the measures outlined in its sustainability pledge.
 Butcher’s should also consider releasing a statement about GM ingredient usage in products not included in its organic range.
 Also, creating a vegetarian or vegan dog food range would improve its score.

 Why not check out The Good Shopping Guide’s Ethical Accreditation if you work for or with a Cat and Dog Food company that places ethics high on its priority list?
-This certification of
+This certification of sustainability and ethics has benefited cat and dog food manufacturers including Benevo, Goood, V-Dog as well as many others.
+Contact us to learn more, or fill out our quick form for an initial evaluation.

 Ethical performance in category